wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/rpush](https://redis.io/commands/rpush)

-#### RPushX
+#### Inserting one or more elements to the tail of a list, only if the list already exists
-The rPushX operation is used to append a value to a list, only if the list exists.
+The rPushX operation inserts one or more elements to the tail of a list stored in a specified key, only if the key already exists and holds a list.

 **rPushX**
 ```xml